-The following table provides information regarding the ageing of accounts receivable that are past due but which are not impaired as at September 30, 2013:
+The following table provides information regarding the aging of accounts receivable that are past due but which are not impaired as at September 30, 2014:

-Neither past due nor impaired 3- 1-60 days 6 61-90 days 9 91 days + Carrying value at September 30, 2013 Trade accounts receivable \$ 121,652 \$ 26,310 \$ 4,743 \$ 1,819 \$ 154,524
+Neither past due nor impaired 31-60 days ( 61-90 days , 91 days + Carrying value at September 30, 2014 Trade accounts receivable \$ 65,901 \$ 2,642 \$ 1,301 \$ 4,481 \$ 74,325

-Of the 61 days and over balance outstanding at September 30, 2013, 94% has been subsequently collected as at December 9, 2013.
+Of the 61 days and over balance outstanding at September 30, 2014, 56% has been subsequently collected as at December 17, 2014.
 Management believes the remaining balance is fully collectible.

-Liquidity Risk - The Company manages liquidity risk through ongoing review of accounts receivable balances and by maintaining adequate cash and cash equivalent balances.
+Liquidity Risk - The Company manages liquidity risk through ongoing review of accounts receivable balances and by maintaining adequate cash balances.
 The Company continuously monitors and reviews both actual and forecasted cash flows, and also matches the maturity profile of financial assets and liabilities.
 All of the Company's financial liabilities have contractual maturities of 30 days or are due on demand.

 Foreign Exchange Risk - As the Company operates on an international basis, currency risk exposures arise from transactions and balances denominated in foreign currencies.
 The Company's foreign exchange risk arises primarily with respect to the United States dollar.
 Financial instruments that subject the Company to foreign currency exchange risk include cash and accounts receivable.
-Approximately 93% of the Company's revenues are denominated in United States dollars (2012 - 93%), while a significant amount of the Company's expenses are denominated in Canadian dollars.
-At September 30, 2013, a fluctuation of 10% in the currency exchange rate could result in a fluctuation of approximately \$108,779 on our consolidated results of operations, based on US dollar account balances.
+Approximately 89% of the Company's revenues are denominated in United States dollars (2013 - 93%), while a significant amount of the Company's expenses are denominated in Canadian dollars.
+At September 30, 2014, a fluctuation of 10% in the currency exchange rate could result in a fluctuation of approximately \$95,391 (2013 - \$108,779) on the consolidated results of operations, based on US dollar account balances.
 The Company does not engage in any hedging activity.

-The Company has completed a sensitivity analysis to estimate the impact on net loss for the year which a change in foreign exchange rates during the year ended September 30, 2013 would have had.
+The Company has completed a sensitivity analysis to estimate the impact on net loss for the year which a change in foreign exchange rates during the year ended September 30, 2014 would have had.